mahauni/Alura-go/README.md

 ## GO REST API

-## GO REST API

-### For you to run the frontend aplication you will need to have the repo in you local machine
+#### For you to run the frontend aplication you will need to have the repo in you local machine

-### To run the application you will need to have docker installed and running in your machine
+#### To run the application you will need to have docker installed and running in your machine
-### If you only want to run only the back-end you will still need to have docker in your machine running
+#### If you only want to run only the back-end you still need to have docker in your machine running
 ```bash
 $ cd ./RestAPI-Go/